Empowering Health Volunteers with Data Insights

 Capturing & Analyzing Volunteer Data in Real-Time

 D-tree has been working in Zanzibar for more than eight years, empowering community health volunteers (CHVs) with training, infrastructure, and technology systems to enhance their effectiveness.
 D-tree provides 400+ CHVs with a smartphone that is equipped with a workflow management mobile app that allows them to register pregnant women and track when the CHV should visit them in their homes.
-The CHVs and the people they serve are dispersed across two major islands, so using Periscope Data by Sisense helps D-tree keep track of the work CHVs do throughout the region.
+The CHVs and the people they serve are dispersed across two major islands, so using Periscope Data helps D-tree keep track of the work CHVs do throughout the region.

 “These community health volunteers are highly respected members of their communities who are passionate about making an impact,” said Sam Lilienfeld, Technology & Data Manager at D-tree.
 “But they aren’t doctors or nurses – they aren’t formally trained.
 So we’re using insights from Periscope to help them deliver health services to people in their community, even without that formal education.”

-One of the major roles of Periscope Data by Sisense in their workflow is in sharing data with local governments.
+One of the major roles of Periscope Data in their workflow is in sharing data with local governments.
 D-tree’s data serves as one of the best sources of community health information for Zanzibar’s Ministry of Health.
 Government information systems are usually less flexible when it comes to providing more customized analyses to a wider audience within the government hierarchy.
-D-tree leverages Periscope Data by Sisense to create dashboards for the health management teams in every district of Zanzibar, so they have ongoing access to see our data and understand the magnitude and quality of care in local communities.
+D-tree leverages Periscope Data to create dashboards for the health management teams in every district of Zanzibar, so they have ongoing access to see our data and understand the magnitude and quality of care in local communities.

-D-tree’s Zanzibar operation has a three-person technology team that regularly creates new dashboards and looks for insights in Periscope Data by Sisense, but their whole 15-person team consumes the content on a daily basis.
+D-tree’s Zanzibar operation has a three-person technology team that regularly creates new dashboards and looks for insights in Periscope Data, but their whole 15-person team consumes the content on a daily basis.
 Field staff regularly use Periscope to check on CHVs to ensure they complete required tasks (such as home-visits) every month, while program managers and senior leadership keep an eye on project outcomes and impact.

 “Periscope is really the primary data portal for our organization,” said Lilienfeld.
 “All our staff and government partners who want to see analysis get it through Periscope, and they can see it instantly as the data comes in from our CHVs.
 We really use data to capture what’s going on in the field.
 And we use it for operationalizing everything – from volunteer compensation to monthly activity tracking, that’s all calculated based on the data we capture and analyze in Periscope.”